jspinak/brobot/docs/docs/03-core-library/guides/finding-objects/movement.md

 _Finding moving objects is available with version 1.0.6._

-Brobot also has functionality for finding moving objects.
+Brobot has functionality for finding moving objects.
 Movement is detected from three scenes, either provided to the function as files, as Brobot images, or taken from the screen.
 The reason three scenes is used is that changed pixels between two scenes does not tell us the direction of movement.
 Three scenes allows us to ascertain at which point the object started and where it ended.